 I’m really excited about predictive analytics.
 Everyone is buzzing about AI, and I believe there are some good case uses for AI (chatbots in particular), but predictive analytics to determine the right candidate for the right position for them.
 Predictive analytics is based on actual data, not keyword matching or human interaction to provide feedback.
 This not only uses real data to help make decisions but in the hiring process it can reduce unconscious (and sometimes conscious) bias.

 One of my favorite tools in this space is a company called Arena.
-Arena Predictive Analytics uses job req disposition date from the ATS to predict retention of candidates applying for the job.
+Arena Predictive Analytics uses job req disposition date from ATS software to predict retention of candidates applying for the job.
 If Recruiters and Hiring Managers follow the predication recommendation, they have case studies of reducing turn over by at least 22%.

 What mistakes have you made when buying HR software?